![]() ![]() 1/72 scale A-7 Corsair II (Fujimi and Hobbyboss kits) modelling report |

 Owls" and did a small adjustment myself.

 The basic fit for all kits is OK, but the intake and its airduct needs work to fill all gaps which is an awkward job to do.
 On the other hand, the wing-fuselage joint is very good.
-The cockpit detail is a bit bare to current standards. modelling the Fujimi kits is very easy and straight forward.
+The cockpit detail is a bit bare to current standards.
+Modelling the Fujimi kits is very easy and straight forward.
 The cockpit tub can be detailed later on, only the intake ducting needs filling and sanding to hide the gaps.
 The canopy aft hinge mechanism is not really present in these kits, so adding some detail is worthwhile.
 A couple of

 Neomega